ceciliavision/zoom-learn-zoom/README.md

 ## Quick inference

 We put example raw data [here](https://drive.google.com/open?id=1h6yjuaT7nk5a-_TyuCrCJumwkAT2ooH3) for quick inference.
 You can download these raw data and put into your `[test_folder]`.
+Make sure that both .JPG and .ARW files are downloaded.

 - Clone/Download this repo
 - `$ cd zoom-learn-zoom`